gymrek-lab/CITRUS/doc/user_guide.md

 Users define a directed graph of the simulation in a configuration JSON file.
 Simulation configuration JSON files define a dictionary with keys 'input' and 'simulation_steps'.
 The 'input' key maps to a list of input sources and their resulting input nodes.
 The 'simulation_steps' key maps to a list of operator or nodes and their input edges, which defines the rest of the graph.
 All input nodes and operator nodes have a unique string alias.

+For examples and walkthroughs of designing and configuring simulations, see [Designing Simulations](designing_simulations.md).

 ## Input

 CITRUS uses phased genetic data in one of several VCF-like file formats (VCF, TODO BGEN, GEN) as input.
 The 'input' section of the JSON config file defines a list of input sources represented by dictionaries.
 Each input source represents a file or multiple files and defines the input nodes who's values are derived from that data.
 An example input section defining a single input source with two input nodes is below.
 All input sources must include sample IDs, and phenotypes will only be simulated for samples in all input sources.